raspberrypilearning/dancing-unicorn-rainbow/en/step_8.md

 --- collapse ---

 ---
-title: Rainbow Challenges
+title: Rainbow challenges
 ---

-Ideas:
+Try out some of the following ideas:

   1) Make the rainbow go very fast and very slow
   2) Make all LEDs in the rainbow blink together
-  3) Make pairs of LEDs light in alternate patterns
+  3) Make pairs of LEDs light up in alternate patterns
-  4) Make the rainbow blink something in Morse Code
+  4) Make the rainbow blink something in Morse code
-  5) Make the rainbow do different things on different events
+  5) Make the rainbow do different things in response to different events

 --- /collapse ---
 --- /challenge ---